-All Indian outfits are unique in themselves but none can match the beauty and elegance of a saree.
+Indian sarees are famous for its traditions.
+All Indian outfits are unique in themselves but none can match the beauty and elegance of an Indian saree.
 A saree is a long piece of unstitched garment with the length of around 5 yards to 9 yards.
-It is draped around the body in different styles to give the wearer an attractive look.
+You can wear it in different styles.
 The best thing about it is that it goes well at every occasion and enhances the charm of a woman.
 In the world of fashion designing, a saree has always kept up with the latest trends and stood out.

-It is a traditional garment worn by Indian women and is one of the oldest attires.
-The traces of this can be found back in the Indus Valley Civilisation.
+Indian women wear it as traditional garment and is one of the oldest attires.
+Indus Valley Civilization were related to this traces.
 This proves that the tradition of donning a saree has been passed on from generations.
 Fashion trends may change but the beauty of saree has been immortal from ages.

 The beauty of India lies in the fact that it is diverse and dynamic.
 In every state, you will see a diversification in food, language and even outfits.
 The types of saree available also varies in different states.
 The patterns, designs, artwork become popular all around the world.
 Here are some of the most popular Indian sarees that you should definitely know about and have in your wardrobe.

-Banarasi silk sarees are world famous for their intricate patterns and designs which are woven by hand.
-It has detailed gold and silver zari and is made of natural silk.
-Banarasi Silk is made in the city of Varanasi, located in Uttar Pradesh.
+Banarasi silk sarees are world famous for their intricate patterns and handmade designs.
+This Indian sarees are full of gold and silver zari.
+It is made with natural silk.
+Banarasi Silk is related in the city of Varanasi, located in Uttar Pradesh.
 The attractive designs of these sarees and a marvellous combination of colours and patterns makes it difficult for women to resist them.
 These are a perfect fit for weddings, receptions, and pairing them with minimal gold jewellery would be enough to complete the look.

 Image Source- Sacred Weaves